Content strategy vs content marketing: The key differences

 Blueprints are mapped out and confirmed before any building work begins, as they set out the guidelines of the foundations and major cornerstones.
 Your content strategy should work in the same way, outlining the objectives of your content as well as the delivery of it.

 However, content strategies shouldn’t be set in stone, either.
-New channels, devices, and trends are constantly emerging, so you’ll need to evolve your strategy to suit the market.
+New channels, devices, and content marketing trends are constantly emerging, so you’ll need to evolve your strategy to suit the market.
 To get that balance just right, here are the major questions you should cross-check your content strategy with on a regular basis:

 Of course, fully fleshing out your content strategy will take a lot more than just answering the questions above, but these should at least help provide a workable foundation.
 Your finalized strategy should build on these questions and then rely on broader research and further strategic planning.